cine-file/rate/README.md

 - `Summary-Films` stores one row per film for spreadsheet-friendly comparison: title, year, genre, director, movie length, RT Audience score, IMDb score, user score columns, and average rating.
 - `Database-Restaurants` stores one row per restaurant rating, with a `user` column plus restaurant metadata, score fields, category scores, notes, `placeId`, and timestamps.
 - `Summary-Restaurants` stores one row per restaurant for group comparison.
+- `Future-Films` is one shared database tab with one row per saved film and a `user` column.
+It contains the film metadata needed by the wishlist plus the TMDB ID.
+- `Future-Restaurants` is one shared database tab with one row per saved restaurant and a `user` column.
+It contains restaurant metadata plus the Google Place ID.
+- `Database-TV` stores one row per user TV rating.
+It distinguishes `season` and `overall` entries using `entryType`, plus series metadata, season metadata, scores, category scores, and notes.
+- `Summary-TV` stores one row per comparable TV unit: either a specific season or an optional overall-series rating.
+- `Future-TV` is one shared database tab with one row per saved series and a `user` column.

 Legacy `Users` rows with plain PINs are supported for login and can be migrated to hashes by the backend after a successful login.